 In golf course architecture writing, there is pre-John Low, and there is post-John Low.
 This survey of the British links, the first of its kind, is very much pre-Low.
 Hutchinson had a sharp golf mind, but he did not yet appreciate the strategic dimension of course design.
 (For instance, he complains about the unfairness of the chaotic “banks and braes” at St. Andrews.)
 He did, however, understand the spirit of seaside golf, which is arguably more important.
 Famous Golf Links captures the pure, rugged links as they were before the game exploded in popularity, back when North Berwick measured less than 5,000 yards and St. Andrews was often played on the left side.

 An illustration of the old North Berwick Links that appeared in Horace Hutchinson's 1891 book Famous Golf Links

 Martin H.F.
 Sutton, ed., The Book of the Links: A Symposium on Golf (1912)

-Unless you’re a turf historian, you can safely ignore the chapters on agronomy, which tackle such scintillating topics as manure and seed types.
+Unless you’re a turf historian, you can safely ignore this collection’s chapters on agronomy, which tackle such headache-inducing topics as manure and seed types.
 The good stuff is in Harry Colt’s essays on architecture and construction, and in Bernard Darwin’s delightful ramblings about the influence of course design on playing style.